 My name is Frank Rousseau, I’m 37 years old and I've been a web addict for 22 years.
 I love using and understanding web applications as much as I enjoy building them.
 I created my first website in 1997, it was a poetry registry.
 Since then, I've never stopped.
 Watching, showing, sharing, learning, doing with people from all over the world, are not things you can give up easily.
 It's something I want to experience forever.

 About my professional activity, I was software engineer and business analyst for startups and big companies.
 Then I co-founded Cozy Cloud, a startup that built FOSS personal clouds.
 I was the CTO of the company and grew the product and tech teams to 18 people.
 We were a remote office team and we did free open source software, so we had to manage the contributions from the community.
 I really enjoyed that experience and learned a lot from it.
 I had to leave the company for sad reasons, but the journey was unique.

-Another thing I do is to share my thoughts about software development, startups and self-hosting.
+I like to share my thoughts about software development, startups and self-hosting.
 You can read them on the following medias:

 For my working activities, Rework and The Laws of Simplicity are a great source of ideas.
 With their pragmatic frameworks, they help me to deal with uncertainty and achieve goals.